RaffiKian/RKCalendar/README.md

 # Installation

-You can integrate RKCalendar into your project manually.
+Integrate RKCalendar into your project by including the files in the "Manager" group.

 # Usage

-See **ContenView.swift** for some example usage.
+See **ContenView.swift** for some examples.
 Typically create a **RKManager** and pass it to a **RKViewController**.

 Customise the **RKManager** for the desired effects as follows:

 ## Calendar minimum and maximum date setting

-Provide a calendar, minimum and maximum dates that can be selected.
+Setting the calendar, minimum and maximum dates that can be selected.

     RKManager(calendar: Calendar.current, minimumDate: Date(), maximumDate: Date().addingTimeInterval(60*60*24*365), mode: 0)